mixerapi/mixerapi.com/README.md

 # MixerAPI.com

+See the official documentation at [MixerAPI.com](https://mixerapi.com).

-MixerAPI.com is built using [MkDocs](https://squidfunk.github.io/mkdocs-material/).
+Documentation was built using [MkDocs](https://squidfunk.github.io/mkdocs-material/).
 It is designed to pull in the README.md files from all MixerAPI plugins.
 These are pulled in as git submodules.
 Additional documentation can be added in the `docs/` directory and mapped to the navigation in `mkdocs.yml`.